davidglavas/indigo/_posts/2018-05-20-lets-build-an-audio-classifier.md

     return np.array(feature_matrix), np.array(labels, dtype=np.int)
 ```

-I use $prepare_features$ to extract and store the training and validation set for one run of the 10-fold cross validation.
+I use `prepare_features` to extract and store the training and validation set for one run of the 10-fold cross validation.

 ``` python
 def prepare_features(training_dirs, validation_dirs, training_name, validation_name):